MrParent/FastSearchTabs/README.md

 # Fastlane Tabs

-**Fastlane Tabs** is a Firefox add-on that makes tab switching easier by offering a quick and intuitive popup for changing between tabs, similar to the built-in tab search found in other browsers like Chrome and Edge.
-It's only tested on Windows but should work on other desktop operating systems as well.
+**Fastlane Tabs** is a Firefox add-on that makes tab switching easier by offering a quick and intuitive popup for changing between open tabs, similar to the built-in tab search found in other browsers like Chrome and Edge.

 ## Features